 That reminded me that I’ve wanted to create a recipe for reliable tofu-based taco filling for months now.
 When I saw that I didn’t have soy curls, I knew that the right time had come.

-My soy curl fajitas recipe is super easy, so when I started thinking about my tofu taco filling, I didn’t want to over-complicate it.
-Plus, I wanted to use simple ingredients I always have on hand so that to avoid unplanned trips to the grocery store the night I’m making these.
+My soy curl fajitas recipe is super easy.
+So when I started thinking about my tofu taco filling, I didn’t want to over-complicate it.
+Plus, I wanted to use simple ingredients I always have on hand to avoid unplanned trips to the grocery store.

 Another thing I wanted to achieve in my tofu tacos recipe – a crispy, “meaty” texture.
-Most tofu taco recipes I’ve seen online call for crumbling tofu the way I do to make a tofu scramble, but in my opinion that’s too soft for really satisfying tacos.
+Most tofu taco recipes I’ve seen online call for crumbling tofu the way I do to make a tofu scramble.
+In my opinion that’s too soft for really satisfying tacos.

 So this is how the idea for these vegan tofu tacos was born!
 I decided to cut cooked tofu blocks into strips, toss them lightly in spicy chipotle-infused marinade, and combine them with crunchy fajita peppers and onions at the end.